Virginia Theft Lawyer

 - Auto theft

 If you are charged with other types of theft or larceny, contact a theft lawyer for an evaluation of your case.
-In cases of misdemeanor petty theft, your attorney may be able to negotiate a deferred sentence.
+In cases of misdemeanor petit larceny, your attorney may be able to negotiate a deferred sentence.
 For more serious felony cases, including grand larceny, your attorney may be able to negotiate a plea to a lesser charge.
 Regardless of the property crime with which you have been charged, our experienced lawyers will aggressively defend you to achieve the best possible outcome to your case.
 Contact our Virginia law office today to schedule a free consultation and to explore your options for defense.